-This (in size), 4th city of Poland is almost in the middle of the country located but it is not on the list of biggest tourist attractions.
+This (in size), 4th city of Poland is located almost in the middle of the country but it is not on the list of biggest tourist attractions.
 The Poles come here to buy clothes or to view relics.
-There is no typical city market either a special hall or a scenic river.
-Even its name: Łódź (boat) is strange and of an unknown origin because there are no rivers or lakes in the area.
+There is no typical city market either a special hall or a nice scenic river.
+Even its name: Łódź (boat) is strange and of an unknown origin because there are no rivers or lakes in her area.

-But there is something that distinguishes Łódź from other major Polish cities.
-It is a unique history and tradition of multiculturalism, without which the greatness of the town would have not arisen.
-And the council house is replaced by many pearls of industrial architecture.
+But there is something that distinguishes Łódź from all other major Polish cities.
+It is a unique history and tradition of multiculturalism, without which the greatness of the town would never have arisen.
+Instead of a famous council house there are many pearls of the industrial architecture.
 It was once called “the Polish Manchester”, because in the period of its biggest splendor, in the 19th century, textile factories were built one after one and their owners, at least the cleverest ones, made big fortunes there.
 Many traces of this splendor can still be seen as the city was not destroyed during World War II.
 But relics restored here and there or new investments, like railway station Łódź Fabryczna finished in 2016, cannot override the state of great neglect, visible in the areas close to the representative part of the Centre.

 The most representative building – the palace of Izrael Poznański / photo: Lestat